UNCLASSIFIED (U)

 (a) Up to 480 hours of sick leave may be used for this purpose in any leave year, minus any hours of leave taken for the purposes described in 3 FAM 3423, subparagraph a(5);

-(b) For a part-time employee or an employee with an uncommon tour of duty, an amount of sick leave equal to 12 times the average number of hours in his or her scheduled tour of duty each week may be used for this purpose in any leave year; and
+(b) For a part-time employee or an employee with an uncommon tour of duty, an amount of sick leave equal to 12 times the average number of hours in their scheduled tour of duty each week may be used for this purpose in any leave year; and

 (c) Accrued sick leave substituted for unpaid leave under the Family and Medical Leave Act to care for a covered service member without regard to the normally applicable limitations on the use of sick leave. (see 3 FAM 3423, paragraph b.;